Graybeggar/-practice-user-management-operations-Bri-H./README.md

 What did you learn?
+In this practice, I learned to use JOINS, GROUP BY, HAVING, and subqueries to retrieve and analyze data from related tables.

-○ What was most challenging?
+What was most challenging?
+The most challenging part was learning what each one does and how to use them, especially when filtering aggregated results.